What Is Spalling Of Concrete ?

 When the alkali in the cement reacts with silica in the aggregate in the presence of water, it will from the alkali silica gel which is higher in volume than the conventional products of hydration.

-6. Improper Compaction
+6. Improper Curing

 7. Improper Water Content